BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction and design related expert witness designations, the Netarts, Oregon Construction Expert Directory offers a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides building related trial support and expert consulting services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-In connection with in house assets comprising testifying architects, design engineers, construction cost and standard of care experts, the firm brings specialized expertise and local capabilities to the Netarts region.
+Leveraging from approximately 5000 building and claims related expert witness designations, the Netarts, Oregon Construction Expert Directory provides a wide spectrum of trial support and consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides building related consulting and expert witness support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house resources which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the construction experts group brings specialized experience and local capabilities to Netarts and the surrounding areas.

 Construction Expert Witness News & Info